FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/tracking-with-js.md

 });
 ```

-### Retrieve product information via FACT-Finder Web Components
+### Retrieve product information via FactFinder Web Components
 If you can't access the necessary field using your shop-system's API,
-you can query FACT-Finder for product information.
+you can query FactFinder for product information.

 ```html
 <script>